 We will make the Macnab attempts on Monday, Wednesday, and Friday.
 On each morning two members of the team will head to the hill with the stalkers in search of a red stag.
 The remaining four will go to the lochs with the ghillies.
 The stalkers, ghillies, and keepers will stay in contact with the head keeper, the leader of this orchestra, to make sure that the day goes as planned.
 As soon as someone succeeds with one leg of the Challenge, he or she will be whisked away to the next stage of the adventure.
 Everyone will gather around the table at the end of the day to share their tales.

 Tuesday and Thursday will be lay days, but anyone is welcome to fish or go spotting with the stalkers as they plan for the next day.
-The team will be returned to Stornoway Airport on the morning of Saturday, September 24th for flights out.
+The team will be returned to Stornoway Airport on the morning of the last Saturday for flights out.